Opinion: Losing my chance to compete in the Tokyo Olympics taught me valuable lessons

 When I took a kick to the head, two seconds before the end of a match at the Olympic qualifying competition, I lost the most important fight of my life

 From the age of four, I had one goal.
 I wanted to be the best in the world at karate.
-In October 2016, I made that dream a reality when I became England’s first World Karate Federation (WKF) world karate champion in just 12 years, at the age of 24.
+In October 2016, I made that dream a reality when I became England’s World Karate Federation (WKF) world karate champion at the age of 24 – the first person to take the title for England in 12 years.

-However, in that same year, a new dream was born.
+But in that same year, a new dream was born.
 Karate was announced as one of the new events for the 2020 Olympics in Tokyo.
 From that moment on, I knew everything I had worked for was for this – something which until now had always been unattainable in karate.
 Olympic gold had become a possibility.

 In 2017, I became a fully-funded athlete for Team Great Britain and moved from Bedfordshire to Manchester to train full time.
 I ate, drank, slept and dreamed of karate.
 My partner moved to Manchester and everything we did was to ensure I was fit and ready for the Olympics.
 I missed countless weddings, birthdays and parties and made sacrifices I cannot even begin to describe.

-Fast forward to now and here I am, trying to explain how much I wanted this, so you can understand how truly crushing it was when I didn’t get it.
+Fast forward to now and here I am, trying to explain how much I wanted this, so you can understand how crushing it was when I didn’t get it.
 When I took a kick to the head, two seconds before the end of a match at the Olympic qualifying competition, I lost the most important fight of my life.
 Devastated doesn’t even cut it.

 I was a totally broken man with what felt like no purpose.
 How do you come back from that?
 How do you wake up every morning and motivate yourself to get out of bed and take on the day when your dreams have been snatched away from you?